-The Company's Equity Incentive Plan, or EIP, was adopted in connection with the Merger Agreement for employees and directors of Holding.
-The EIP was amended and restated in 2010 in connection with the Company's initial public offering, and on May 22, 2014 and January 28, 2020.
-Awards under the EIP may be made in the form of stock options; stock purchase rights; restricted stock; restricted stock units; performance shares; performance units; stock appreciation rights; deferred share units; dividend equivalents; and other stock-based awards.
+Awards under the Company's Equity Incentive Plan, or EIP, may be made in the form of stock options; stock purchase rights; restricted stock; restricted stock units; performance shares; performance units; stock appreciation rights; deferred share units; dividend equivalents; and other stock-based awards.
+As of March 31, 2022 and 2021, there were 8.6 million and 9.3 million shares, respectively, available for future grant under the EIP.